 Before you retain a divorce attorney, you should know that there isn’t always any advantage to filing for divorce first at all.
 If you and your spouse are mostly getting along but your marriage just isn’t working out, then this information probably isn’t for you.
-However, if your marriage has disintegrated to the point where you need a divorce lawyer just to ask your spouse to pass the salt, then you’re going to want to read this very closely (perhaps in an Uber to the nearest law office).
+However, if your marriage has disintegrated to the point where you need a divorce lawyer just to ask your spouse to pass the salt, then you’re going to want to read this very closely.

 An Element of Surprise Can Protect Your Safety

 While divorce law isn’t perfect, it is designed to do its best to protect vulnerable people, especially victims of domestic violence.
 Sometimes filing for divorce first even makes the difference between life and death.
 Keeping your spouse in the dark until the last possible moment gives you an opportunity to go to court and procure a restraining order before your spouse does anything aggressive to prevent this from happening.

 Filing First Gives You First Dibs in Finding an Attorney